hub-site-archetyp/site-archetyp/README.md

-Update:  Tuesday 19 August 2025 Fixed broken url
+Update:  23 August url is now clickable and accessible